 DASSH is thrilled to announce its upcoming 2021 national conference.
 The event will take place over four days, with the first day dedicated to networking among deans followed by three consecutive days of facilitated panels on the topics listed below.
 A plenary presentation is yet to be confirmed.

 The tertiary sector – and Australian society more broadly – is currently in a heightened state of flux and uncertainty.
 We believe that now, more than ever, it is important that leaders in the humanities, arts and social sciences come together to discuss significant issues affecting our sector.

-The panel discussion abstracts can be found below, with speakers to be confirmed in coming weeks.
+The panel discussion abstracts can be found below, .
 Each session will be facilitated, with a moderator curating a discussion on the topic after presentations.
 An information kit containing all presentations will be sent out after the final session and we will welcome your feedback.